-Although there are many sharp lenses in my collection, I also like the beauty of photography, not just the perceived technical perfection.
-The special dreamy glow cannot be recreated with software, it can only be achieved in-camera.
-It is excellent for street portraits with its glowing effect and becomes very sharp when stepping down the aperture like every other Leica lenses.
+While I have many sharp lenses in my collection, I appreciate the beauty of photography beyond just technical perfection.
+The special dreamy glow effect cannot be reproduced with software; it can only be achieved in-camera.
+This lens is excellent for street portraits due to its glowing effect and becomes very sharp when stepping down the aperture, like every other Leica lens.

-Its important to be clearthis is no where near a perfect lens.
-Even though the “Leica glow” lets you shoot at f/1.4 – it shouldn’t be used at this aperture all the time.
-If you want a sharp f1.4 lens then you wouldn’t want to go near this old lens, insteadits either the Summilux 11874 or the Summilux 11663 you should be going for.
-If you want a legacy lens with Bokeh and sharpness you would be much better off with the Leica summicron 35mm f2 v4.
-The “king of Bokeh” will give you bokeh and sharpness, but what it won’t do is give you the “Leica glow”.
+It’s important to be clear that this is not a perfect lens.
+Even though the “Leica glow” allows shooting at f/1.4, it shouldn’t be used at this aperture all the time.
+If you want a sharp f/1.4 lens, you wouldn’t want to use this old lens; instead, you should go for either the Summilux 11874 or the Summilux 11663.
+If you want a legacy lens with bokeh and sharpness, you would be much better off with the Leica Summicron 35mm f/2 v4.
+The “king of bokeh” will give you bokeh and sharpness, but what it won’t do is give you the “Leica glow.”

-Not every photo looks good under f/1.4.
+Not every photo looks good at f/1.4.
 Stopping down the “Leica glow” yields excellent results.
-I noticed that at every aperture between f/2.8-f/8 the “Leica glow” almost up there with “king of Bokeh” in regards to resolution, colors and vignetting.
+I noticed that at every aperture between f/2.8 and f/8, the “Leica glow” is almost up there with the “king of bokeh” in terms of resolution, colors, and vignetting.

-When Summilux 35mm ASPH lenses are optically better than this old lens, why would anyone want to use it?
-Its current popularity is no doubt due to its low cost, not its ‘soft glow’.
+If the Summilux 35mm ASPH lenses are optically superior to this older lens, why would anyone want to use it?
+Its current popularity is undoubtedly due to its low cost, rather than its “soft glow”.

-What I wanted, and got from the lens was the swirly bokeh and the dreamy glow the lens produces when wide open.
-The softness and vignetting are mitigated a lot with smaller apertures.
-Consider its small size and light weight, it’s well balanced on a Leica M.
+However, what I was looking for and what I received from this lens were the swirly bokeh and dreamy glow produced when shooting wide open.
+The softness and vignetting can be significantly reduced with smaller apertures.
+Considering its compact size and lightweight design, it is well-balanced on a Leica M.